Applied Research and Evaluation Certificate Program (Online)

 |Applied Qualitative Research Methods|

 Students who complete this certificate in good standing (cumulative grade point average of at least 3.0) may apply to the online M.Ed. program in Evaluation, Assessment, Research, and Learning.
-Admission requirements for the M.Ed. program include submission of competitive Graduate Record Examination (GRE) scores.
-Successful applicants will receive credit for certificate coursework (12 hours or 15 hours if Educational Research (EDUR 7130) is required) toward the M.Ed. degree if the Applied Research and Evaluation certificate has been completed within the last 3 years.
+Successful applicants will receive credit for certificate coursework (15 hours) toward the M.Ed. degree if the Applied Research and Evaluation certificate has been completed within the last 3 years.
 The M.Ed. requires a total of 36 hours with advanced coursework in evaluation, assessment, research, and learning.